Have you ever wanted to sail further? Be a part of an exciting new adventure....

 Now that we have explored the fringing reefs of Hook Island we will venture off together to our next night’s anchorage, the outer Great Barrier Reef.

-Hook Reef has amazing of coral and marine life for you to explore.
+Hook Reef has amazing coral for you to explore.
 Enjoy your social sundowners for the night out on the reef waking up to pure harmony.

 Day Four: Cape Gloucester via Gloucester Passage